 She is a bit superficial here, once again, but it was part of her character, the character that makes mistakes and will further learn from those mistakes.

 And let’s once again be honest.
 Who didn’t act like this when we were kids?

-This is also, the hidden meaning behind Sakura’s character and her actions, part that is, I believe, highly overlooked and misunderstood, like many aspects of her personality.
+This is also, the hidden meaning behind Sakura’s character and her actions.
+Part that is, I believe, highly overlooked and misunderstood.
+Like many aspects of her personality.

 In this chapter, we have Kakashi meeting up with the team in order to find more about them.

 Naruto tells his dream about becoming a Hokage, and Sasuke his about a certain someone that he wants to kill.

 Sakura that goes all blushing and lost in her own words and giggles.
 At the end, still at the level of annoying little brat, she manages to say she dislikes Naruto.

 Now someone told me that she has no core-personality.
 Because she has no dreams like the boys do, based on this scene.